 In a buyer’s market homeowners still expect buyers to have their financing squared away.
 That’s what a mortgage pre-approval letter shows them.
 And it’s practically the most valuable tools you have in the negotiation process.

-According to recent reports, the median home value in Seattle is in the mid-$700k’s.
+According to recent reports, the median home value in Seattle is $804,500, according to Zillow.
 It’s a lot pricier than it was just a few years ago.

 You are certain to find more house for your money just by expanding your search to surrounding areas.
 We have written about this in the past, providing a list of relatively affordable cities in the greater Seattle metro area.